• 0Shopping Cart

 Don: Faithfulness is Care-FULL with People

-“Charley and I know each other from Calvary Baptist.
+“Charlie and I know each other from Calvary Baptist.
 I started volunteering up at the church and he always asked me how I was doing.
 It was his patience that drew me to him.
-Charley has a real Jesus-focused heart.
+Charlie has a real Jesus-focused heart.
 The way he handles people is a real gift.”

 Tommy: Faithfulness Brings Others Along

-“When Charley was asked to pull the trailer to the Stony Point site, I decided to go with him and help him at the site.
-I learned so much about helping others because of Charley.
+“When Charlie was asked to pull the trailer to the Stony Point site, I decided to go with him and help him at the site.
+I learned so much about helping others because of Charlie.
 He’s a great man with great faith.
 He is best brother-in-law I could ever have.”

 faithful people enable others